 \subsection{The behavior of the mass-loss rate}

-As we illustrate in Figs.~\ref{fig:airy-dense-Rt} and \ref{fig:ion_acc_mdot}, we find a complex pattern for the derived mass-loss rate as a function of $T_\star$.
-When considering the ``transformed radius''
+Figs.~\ref{fig:airy-dense-Rt} and \ref{fig:ion_acc_mdot} show a complex pattern for the derived mass-loss rate as a function of $T_\star$.
+The transformed radius,

-two main types of wind solutions can be identified: ``dense-wind'' solutions with $R_\mathrm{t} > 200$~$\mathrm{R_\odot}$ and ``airy-wind'' solutions\footnote{We do not label them as ``thick'' and ``thin'' as they do not coincide with the wind-optical depth $\tau_\text{F}$ crossing unity.
-The thick solutions have a higher $\tau_\text{F}$, but there is no uniform transition value among the sequence.} with smaller $R_\text{t}$ (cf.\ Fig.\,\ref{fig:airy-dense-Rt}).
-Significant jumps to higher $\dot{M}$ appear around the temperatures associated with the traditional bi-stability jumps, but these jumps are not the only abrupt transitions.
-Instead, we see a more complex pattern as shown in Fig.~\ref{fig:ion_acc_mdot} containing both jumps to higher as well as drops to lower $\dot{M}$.
-In the following, we refer to these as ``valleys'' in $\dot{M}(T_\star)$.
+describes the ratio of the emission measure of the wind and the surface area at $R_\ast$, and in the case of our $T_\mathrm{*}$ sequence, it separates the geometrical effect from the wind behavior.
+Two main types of wind solutions can be identified: dense-wind solutions with $R_\mathrm{t} > 200$~$\mathrm{R_\odot}$, and rarefied-wind solutions\footnote{We did not label them ``thick'' and ``thin'' as they do not coincide with the wind-optical depth $\tau_\text{F}$ crossing unity.
+The thick solutions have a higher $\tau_\text{F}$, but there is no uniform transition value among the sequence.} with smaller $R_\text{t}$ (see Fig.\,\ref{fig:airy-dense-Rt}).
+Significant jumps to higher $\dot{M}$ appear around the temperatures associated with the traditional bistability jumps, but these jumps are not the only abrupt transitions.
+Instead, Fig.~\ref{fig:ion_acc_mdot} shows a more complex pattern with jumps to higher and also drops to lower $\dot{M}$.
+In the following, we refer to these as valleys in $\dot{M}(T_\star)$.

 In the background of Fig.\,\ref{fig:ion_acc_mdot}, we show a stacked area plot indicating the contributions to the total outward pushing forces